viktorsapozhok/earthquake-prediction/README.md

 ### Feature selection

-Before we start feature selection process, we calculate feature importance as it is explained [here](https://explained.ai/rf-importance/index.html) and train the model on the 15 most important features.
+Before we start with the feature selection, we calculate feature importance as it is explained [here](https://explained.ai/rf-importance/index.html) and train the model on the 15 most important features.

 ```python